Handbook of the Birds of the World

-Published volumes
+An updated two-volume set with taxonomic revisions was released in 2014-2016 as The HBW and BirdLife International Illustrated Checklist of the Birds of the World (HBWBLIICBW), and a condensed, single-volume version of the series was published in 2020 as The All the Birds of the World (ABW).

+The Handbook of the Birds of the World Published volumes January 31, 1992, January 31, 1994, January 31, 1996, January 31, 1997, January 31, 1999, January 31, 2001, April 30, 2002, September 30, 2003, September 30, 2004, September 30, 2005, September 30, 2006, October 31, 2007, October 31, 2008, October 31, 2009, October 31, 2010, December 31, 2011 and July 31, 2013

-A list of volumes of the Handbook of the Birds of the World produced to date is as follows:
+A list of volumes of The Handbook of the Birds of the World produced to date is as follows:

-Volume 1: Ostrich to Ducks
+The Handbook of the Birds of the World Volume 1: Ostrich to Ducks, Geese and Swans (published in January 31, 1992)

-This volume was published in 1992.
+This volume was published in January 31, 1992.
 Unlike subsequent volumes, it does not have an introductory essay; instead, it has a 38-page overview by Eduardo de Juana of the biology of birds and a foreword welcoming the HBW project, by Christoph Imboden.
 Groups covered in this volume are as follows:

-Volume 2: New World Vultures to Guineafowl
+The Handbook of the Birds of the World Volume 2: New World Vultures to Guineafowl (published in January 31, 1994)

-This volume was published in 1994.
+This volume was published in January 31, 1994.
 It has a foreword by Walter J. Bock on the organization of information in HBW.
 Groups covered in this volume are as follows:

-Volume 3: Hoatzin to Auks
+The Handbook of the Birds of the World Volume 3: Hoatzin to Auks (published in January 31, 1996)

-This volume was published in 1996.
-It has an foreword by Robert Bateman on "art and nature".
+This volume was published in January 31, 1996.
+It has a foreword by Robert Bateman on "art and nature".
 Groups covered in this volume are as follows:

-Volume 4: Sandgrouse to Cuckoos
+The Handbook of the Birds of the World Volume 4: Sandgrouse to Cuckoos (published in January 31, 1997)

-This volume was published in 1997.
+This volume was published in January 31, 1997.
 It has an introductory essay "Species Concepts and Species Limits in Ornithology" by Jürgen Haffer.
 Groups covered in this volume are as follows: